-We are a fully locally owned and certified Lares Trek tour operator based in Cusco.
+We are a fully locally owned and certified Lares Trek to Machu Picchu tour operator based in Cusco.
 This is one of our signature treks.
 We have a dedicated team for the Lares Trek tour with years of experience guiding this trek.

 Do take a moment to check our reviews on Tripadvisor.

 Our tour guide will pick you up from your hotel a 5 am.
 We will then embark on a 3-hour drive to the Hot Spring of Lares.
 Along the way, we will be making a brief stop in Calca in the Sacred Valley of the Incas.
 Here you can buy some last-minute items and snacks.

 At Lares, we will have free time to enjoy the hot springs that are divided into different pools ranging from cold to hot water.
 Later we will be serving our first breakfast of the Lares Trek prepared by our local Andean chef.

 We will then drive for another 40 minutes to Quishuarani (3300m/10827ft).
 This is the trailhead of the Lares Trek to Machu Picchu.
 Our tour guide will be introducing you to our support crew.
 After a short briefing, we will begin the trek with cultural immersion.

 We will stop at a local family’s home, where you can witness traditional dances, and also learn about their farming techniques, including harvesting potatoes.
 They will also show you how they build their traditional houses.